 5 Sustainable ecofriendly house cleaning tips to clean your house

 It is becoming important, now more than ever, to use environmentally friendly cleaning products and equipment and to get rid of all the toxic ones to contribute towards a greener and cleaner home environment and fresher, non-toxic air.
+If you are wondering what these products are like, Check out these amazing 100% biodegradable bamboo kitchen paper towels.
 Clean air is an essential component in keeping us healthy and rejuvenated.
 A toxic-free home goes a long way in our well-being, they improve sleep and concentration and is also good for the babies.
 For more information, check out the expert pest control resources on House Method.
 Also take a look at 5 ways of reducing the toxic burden on the environment from your household:

 1. The Poison under the kitchen sink

 Remove those toxic products from under the kitchen sink.
 We all have them – the wasp sprays, waxes and polishes, all those things that display the words poison, warning and danger.
 The leakages from these bottles contribute to the slow household poisonings.
 They are also one of the major threats to the health of children.

 2. Hazardous waste pick up day

 We have a tendency of pouring anything and everything down the drain.
 Some hazardous materials are not supposed to be sent down the drain or thrown in the trash, they cause serious pollution problems down in the waste stream.
 Instead, call the local recycling centre or the city or town hall.
 Most communities generally have one Hazardous Waste Pickup day.